Thoonggg/Thoonggg/README.md

-Studying at University Of Economic and Laws
-Currently studying Digital Business and Artificial Intelligence Collaborator at ITB Club
+Studying Digital Business and Artificial Intelligence at University Of Economics and Law Collaborator at ITB Club